 It’s the volcanoes that shaped it, the pirates who left their traces on its lands, and the cultural history that was written in the pages of its book.
 But most of all it’s the sea, vast blue magic which blows your mind away.

 The island of Aphrodite does not need filters, or unnecessary glitz and glam.
 It is beautiful in its simplicity and the majesty of nature, so generously given to it.

 They say it is the most erotic island to explore with your other half, I will say that some of that love will be with Milos itself.

-Caves, colours, flavours, aromas, Milos is a pure love and here are some amazing things to do in Milos:
+Caves, colors, flavors, aromas, Milos is pure love, and here are some amazing things to do in Milos:

 *Extra Tip: In Milos’ Archaeological Museum, housed in a beautiful neoclassical building of Ernst Ziller in Plaka, there is a copy of Aphrodite of Milos, which is currently exhibited at the Louvre Museum in Paris.

 3. Take a break at Paleos.
 With an aristocratic interior and the most hospitable courtyard, in Paleos you will relax while tasting some (or more) of the handmade sweets, syrups, and delicious ice creams.
 Do not leave without tasting karpouzopita and sweet koufeto, the two exclusive Milos specialties.
 However, I previously tasted the salty, “ladenia”, of Kimolos origin, a delicious feast of bread dough, fresh tomato, and olive oil!